Areca: cultivation, planting and maintenance of indoor palm

 → Read our articles to learn more about suitable treatments for scale insects and spider mites.

-Multiplication of the Areca Palm
+Multiplication of Areca

-• Water generously to encourage establishment.
+• Water generously to encourage recovery.

-Which type of interior suits the Areca?
+What type of interior is suitable for Areca?

-• Office: The Areca is often used in offices or entrance halls to create a welcoming and relaxed atmosphere.
+• Office: Areca is often used in offices or entrance halls to create a welcoming and relaxed atmosphere.

 Frequently asked questions

 Dry ambient air is one of the most common causes.
 The Areca, native to tropical regions, thrives in a humid environment.
 Central heating in winter or a location too far from a moisture source can dry out the air, causing the tips of the leaves to turn brown and dry out.
-Solution: Mist its leaves with non-calcareous water 2 to 3 times a week.
-You can also place a humidifier or set the pot on a bed of clay pebbles with water.
+Solution: Mist its leaves with non-limestone water 2 to 3 times a week.
+You can also place a humidifier or set the pot on a bed of clay balls with water.

 Comments